maybenot-io/maybenot/README.md

 [license-badge]: https://img.shields.io/crates/l/maybenot
 [license-url]: https://github.com/maybenot-io/maybenot/

-Consider encrypted communication protocols such as TLS, QUIC, WireGuard, or Tor.
+Consider encrypted communication protocols such as QUIC, TLS,  Tor, and WireGuard.
 While the connections are encrypted, *patterns* in the encrypted communication may still leak information about the communicated plaintext.
 Maybenot is a framework for creating defenses that hide such patterns.

 To simulate defenses based on Maybenot, see the [Maybenot simulator](https://github.com/maybenot-io/maybenot-simulator/).

 ## Design
-An instance of Maybenot repeatedly takes as *input* one or more *events* describing the encrypted traffic going over an encrypted channel, and produces as *output* zero or more *scheduled actions*, such as to inject *padding* traffic or *block* outgoing traffic.
+An instance of Maybenot repeatedly takes as *input* one or more *events* describing the encrypted traffic going over an encrypted channel.
+It produces as *output* zero or more *scheduled actions*, such as to send *padding* traffic or to *block* outgoing traffic.
 One or more *state machines* determine what actions to take based on events.
-State machines have a lightweight runtime and are subject to *limits* on the amount of padding a blocking they can schedule.
+State machines have a lightweight runtime and are subject to *limits* on the amount of padding and blocking they can schedule.

 <p align="center">
 <picture>